• Skip to primary navigation

 • Master Classes

-Home > DIY How To Projects and Tutorials > Repairing Concrete Cracks, Splits and Joints Correctly to Ensure the Repair is long Lasting
+Home > DIY How To Projects and Tutorial Guides > Repairing Concrete Cracks and Joints

-Find out how to repair damaged concrete.
-A step-by-step guide using the right products and techniques to repair concrete cracks and splits.
-To make sure that your repair is long lasting you have to use suitable products that will bond the two cracked sections together and ensure that they do not crack apart again in the future.
-The products used will have to be very strong and also flexible and to these ends we have a few suggestions on what you should use.
+A step-by-step guide repairing concrete cracks and joints using the right products and techniques.
+To make sure that your repair is long lasting the two cracked sections need to be bonded together and ensure that they do not crack apart again in the future.
 The techniques outlined in this project can also be used for repairing patio slabs and paving joints.

 Don't want to do this job yourself?
 Let us help you find a tradesman local to you